alphagov/govuk-docker/docs/DECISIONS.md

    - `rake`, `rspec`, `bundle`, etc.
    - `rails s`, `./router`, `sidekiq`, etc.

 The first set of commands are related to building and testing a service; then require only minimal dependencies and have many variants.
-In order to support these commands, **govuk-docker defines a `default` stack for each service, with minimal dependencies and with specific support for testing** e.g.
+In order to support these commands, **govuk-docker defines a `lite` stack for each service, with minimal dependencies and with specific support for testing** e.g.

 ```
 services:
-  my_service-default:
+  my_service-lite:
     environment:
       TEST_DATABASE_URL: ...
       ...